RolandHughes/ls-cs/README.md

-# LsCs fork of Copperspice
+# Ls-Cs Cross Platform Library for Desktops and Embedded Systems Development

-*This is un-official and not maintained by the CopperSpice project*
+*This is project is not maintained by the CopperSpice project and we no longer accept code from them.*

 All library files have been renamed in case CopperSpice project gets around to making formal official package releases in the next 15-20 years.